 Blood Drives Employees work with the Virginia Blood Services to organize blood drives in our Richmond Corporate office throughout the year.

 Dear Jack Foundation 5K run Our Wilmington port office participated in the Dear Jack Foundation 5K run in March 2012.
 The foundation was founded by Andrew McMahon and his band Jack’s Mannequin in an effort to initiate change and provide a voice for the generations of young adults who have been diagnosed with cancer.
-Our group raised over $600 for this charity.

 School Supplies ICL employees participated in the Virginia Commonwealth University (VCU) and the Chamber of Commerce sponsored 'Pack the Bus' event in August 2012.
 We collected several boxes full of school supplies to aid the Richmond City Public Schools with their upcoming school year.
 In combination with these efforts, our Chester port office collected school supplies for the Eddystone Elementary School.
 Boxes of school supplies were given directly to the school to help students with their supply needs this year.